robynforrest/iscam-gui/README.md

 - **Scenarios** is a directory with a specific directory structure.
-  It is important to maintain this directory structure because R uses relative paths for maintaining inputs and outputs to automate much of the running of SS and its outputs.
+  It is important to maintain this directory structure because R uses relative paths for maintaining inputs and outputs to automate much of the running of iScam and its outputs.

-- To add a new model (called a *Scenario*) to isdcam-gui, copy an entire directory containing an iScam model with executable (iscam.exe for Windows or iscam for Linux or MAC), starter file, data file, control file, projection file, and any other files the model requires into the **Scenarios** directory.
+- To add a new model (called a *Scenario*) to iscam-gui, copy an entire directory containing an iScam model including the starter file (iScam.dat), data file, control file, projection file, and any other files the model requires into the **Scenarios** directory.

 - There should also be a file called **ScenarioInfo.txt** in each Scenario directory which must contain three values representing:
     1. *Sensitivity Group* - A number which represents which group this scenario belongs to.
     2. *Color for plotting* - the R number color for plotting this scenario..
-    3. *Plotting Order* - where 1 is highest.
+    3. *Plotting Order* - NOT YET IMPLEMENTED where 1 is highest.
 If there are multiple values, they will be ordered by name alphabetically.

     These value can be changed inside the GUI as well, and when that change is made, the file will be modified to contain the new value.